catching up with clémence poésy

-I loved the idea of taking such a quiet, measured character on such an extreme journey, to let what happens to her in the film change her, but without "doing" too much - without performing.
-She is very much an observer, never trying to be the centre of attention.
+I loved the idea of taking such a quiet, measured character on such an extreme journey, to let what happens to her in the film change her, but without "doing" too much -- without performing.
+She is very much an observer, never trying to be the center of attention.
 I love silent characters.

 I know some of them really well (at least I like to think so).
-One of them in particular - he saves my life on regular occasions - I'm almost debating moving houses because I would miss him too much and some I don't know at all - at- all.
+One of them in particular -- he saves my life on regular occasions.
+I'm almost debating moving houses because I would miss him too much.
+Some I don't know at all -- at all.

 What's been your proudest career moment to date?